chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/05-Destructuring.md

 This code defines an additional local variable called `value` and attempts to assign it a value.
 However, there is no corresponding `value` property on the `node` object, so the variable is assigned the value of `undefined` as expected.

-You can optionally define a default value to use when a specified property doesn't exist.
-To do so, insert an equals sign (`=`) after the property name and specify the default value, like this:
+<u>You can optionally define a default value to use when a specified property doesn't exist.
+To do so, insert an equals sign (`=`) after the property name and specify the default value, like this</u>:

 ```js
 let node = {